szwacz/electron-boilerplate/README.md

 Once the packaging process finished, the `dist` directory will contain your distributable file.

 [Electron-builder](https://github.com/electron-userland/electron-builder) is handling the packaging process.
-Follow dosc over there to customise your build.
+Follow docs over there to customise your build.

 You can package your app cross-platform from a single operating system, [electron-builder kind of supports this](https://www.electron.build/multi-platform-build), but there are limitations and asterisks.
 That's why this boilerplate doesn't do that by default.